 About Highway Milling

-Ever get annoyed with the endless highway construction and miles upon miles of traffic?
-How about the uneven pavement and grooves in the road that take you for a bumpy ride and leave your car a grimy mess?
+If you know, you know.
+But if you don’t — do you ever get frustrated with the endless highway construction and miles upon miles of traffic?
+How about the uneven pavement and grooves in the road that take you for a bumpy ride and sometimes a sketchy lane change?
 This is thanks to a process called milling.
-Milling is one of the most common forms of pavement reconstruction.
+Milling is one of the most common forms of pavement reconstruction and one of the most important.
 It removes part of a paved surface, such as a road or highway, and can remove a thin layer or a specific level set to a desired depth.
 Although milling is frustrating for drivers, there are many reasons to mill a paved area.
 Let us explain!

 How Milling Works

 The Machine: A milling project is done using a heavy-duty piece of construction equipment known as a milling machine, or a cold planer.
 Milling machines use a large, rotating drum that grinds and removes the surface of the pavement.
 Scrolls of tool holders cover the exterior of the drum and hold the carbide cutters that actually cut the pavement.
 Water is generally applied to the drum while milling, which helps to reduce the extreme heat produced by the machine, as well as minimize any airborne dust caused by milling.

 The Process: Milling is done with a few simple steps.
 First, the milling machine scrapes off the top layer of pavement using a milling drum that is set to the desired depth, typically around 2 inches.
 The pavement that is scraped off is transferred through the machine to a long conveyor belt that deposits the milled pavement into dump trucks driving at the end of the conveyor.
 The dump truck then takes the “millings” to be recycled and used to create new pavement.
 Where does Bortek come in?
 The milled surface that is left behind is then swept by our street sweepers to clean up any loose debris.
 The road or parking lot is now ready for new pavement.